 The cabin is equipped with a men’s and a women’s restroom, air conditioning, and a coffee station.
 Passengers are also provided with a “travel kit” upon boarding, containing a sandwich, snacks, and a bottle of water or soda.

-When you travel with Platino, you get to wait in a special departure lounge at the bus station.
+When you travel on the ADO Platino bus, you get to wait in a special departure lounge at the bus station.
 These lounges usually offer complimentary WiFi, a coffee station, televisions, and a restroom just for Platino and GL passengers.

 Platino buses are the most costly of all the service levels, and they don’t run as frequently as the others.
 If you have a long journey ahead of you, you can’t go wrong with Platino, but I’d opt for a GL bus if the departure time was more favorable.